Nanoscope Nabs RMAT Designation for Retinitis Pigmentosa Gene Therapy MCO-010

 Notably, the European Medicines Agency also granted MCO-010 orphan drug designation for 5 retinal dystrophy categories.

-Nanoscope Therapeutics has received FDA regenerative medicine advanced therapy (RMAT)designation for MCO-010 (sonpiretigene isteparvovec), an investigational ambient-light activatable multi-characteristic opsin (MCO) gene therapy intended to treat various retinal diseases.1
+Nanoscope Therapeutics has received FDA regenerative medicine advanced therapy (RMAT) designation for MCO-010 (sonpiretigene isteparvovec), an investigational ambient-light activatable multicharacteristic opsin (MCO) gene therapy intended to treat various retinal diseases.1

 The RMAT designation specifically applies to Stargardt disease.
 Notably, the European Medicines Agency has also granted MCO-010 orphan drug designation for 5 retinal dystrophy categories, including macular dystrophies and nonsyndromic and syndromic rod-dominant and cone-dominant dystrophies.
 The FDA has also previously granted MCO-010 orphan drug designation and fast track designation.

 Data from the phase 2b RESTORE clinical trial (NCT04945772) supports the BLA.
-Nanoscope has pointed out that RESTORE met primary end points for best corrected visual acuity (BCVA) versus a sham-control at 52 weeks posttreatment in both dose groups and that improvements in vision from baseline were more than 0.3 LogMAR.
+Nanoscope has pointed out that RESTORE met primary end points for best corrected visual acuity vs a sham-control at 52 weeks posttreatment in both dose groups and that improvements in vision from baseline were more than 0.3 LogMAR.
 Furthermore, visual acuity improvements were seen through 3 years in long-term follow-up.

 “We’ve been working on the MCO platform for more than a decade,” Samarendra Mohanty, PhD, the president, chief scientific officer, and cofounder of Nanoscope, said in a statement announcing the rolling BLA submission.2 “We’ve seen this investigational therapy surpass our expectations in the lab and in patients in clinical trials, and we believe we’re now one step closer to potentially bringing this pioneering therapy to all RP patients.”